-The Supreme Court in Kahawai5 endorsed this approach and said that the words 'allow for' require the Minister both to take into account the interests and make provision for them in the calculation of the TACC6.
-The Supreme Court went on to say that sections 20 and 21 prescribe a framework within which the Minister must operate when setting the TACC.
-The frame work requires apportionment of the TAC by the Minister among the various interests and other mortality.
+31. The Supreme Court in Kahawai6 endorsed this approach and said that the words 'allow for' require the Minister both to take into account the interests and make provision for them in the calculation of the TACC.7 The Court further noted that:8

 The sequential nature of the method of allocation provided for in s 21 does not indicate that non-commercial fishing interests are to be given any substantive priority over commercial interests.
-In particular the allowance for recreational interests is to be made keeping commercial interests in mind7.
+In particular the allowance for recreational interests is to be made keeping commercial interests in mind.